adobe/project-card-release-automation/presentation/presentation.md

 * Approve release
 * [Review documentation](../README.md)

+### Customizations
+* Customize release code
+* Supports different branching strategies
+* "Alpha" and "Beta" columns can be customized (i.e. "RC")

 ### Roadmap

-1. Work with the Open Source team to publish this repo to the Adobe org.
+* Work with the Open Source team to publish this repo to the Adobe org.
-1. Automatically extract release notes from Pull Request descriptions.
+* Automatically extract release notes from Pull Request descriptions.
-1. Allow this to be used for more than just repos with package.json.
+* Allow this to be used for more than just repos with package.json.
-1. Add workflows to this repo to automate deployment.
+* Add workflows to this repo to automate deployment.